unioslo/harborapi/docs/usage/async-sync.md

 res = client.get_current_user()
 ```

-It is not recommended to use this client, but is provided as an alternative if you _absolutely_ don't want to deal with anything related to `asyncio`.
+It is not recommended to use this client, but is provided as an alternative if you _absolutely_ don't want to deal with anything related to `asyncio` yourself.
+Due to the metaprogramming involved in the non-async client, autocompletion and type hints are not available for the non-async client.

 ---